henriquefl24/xcodex/README.md

 ![](logo_gas.jpg) <br>

+# **Welcome to XCODEX - XCO2 Daily EXtractor**

 # Hello world!

 Hi there!
 My name is Henrique.

 The creation of this Python package was intended to create a simple solution for extracting daily data from XCO2 retrieved from the GES DISC platform.

-I will leave the GitHub profile of the researchers who helped me in the graphical visualization of the data and the citation of the OCO-2 project.
+I will attach the links containing the GitHub profile of the researchers who helped me in the graphical visualization of the data and the citation of the OCO-2 project.

-I hope it's useful to you.
-Long live science!
+I hope it's useful to you. **Long live science!**

 # *GitHub profiles*: